Latency Advantages in Common-Value Auctions: Results

 As we already argued above, Alice gets an expected payoff of $0$ from any bid that she submits.
 In some ways, this is intuitive, since she has no information about the value and therefore cannot gain any information rents.
 Further, given the description of the equilibrium bidding strategies, both Alice and Bob each win the good with ex-ante probability $1/2$--- i.e., even though Bob has an informational advantage, this does not translate into a higher probability of winning.
 On the other hand the informational advantage does translate into a higher expected payoff for Bob: \begin{theorem} For the case that $L=0$, Bob's expected profit $\Pi_B$ is given by:

 where $v_1, v_2$ are i.i.d.\ draws from $F_v$. \end{theorem}

+In the following corollary, we observe that \Cref{theorem:bob_profit_0} can be interpreted as the price of an \emph{exchange option}.
+In particular, imagine two assets with values $v_1$ and $v_2$ independently distributed according to $F_v$.
+An option to exchange the second asset for the first asset has payoff $\max(v_1 - v_2, 0)$, which corresponds to Bob's expected profit in \eqref{eq:bob-l-zero}.

-\begin{corollary} Bob's expected payoff $\Pi_B$ when $L=0$ in \eqref{eq:bob-l-zero} is the payoff of an ``exchange option'' \cite{margrabe1978value}, i.e., the option to exchange one asset for another, in the case where both assets have i.i.d.\ values from the same underlying distribution $F_v$.
-This option is worth more than either a call or put option with a strike price that is at-the-money, i.e., a strike price of $\E[v]$.
-That is,
+\begin{corollary} Bob's expected payoff $\Pi_B$ when $L=0$ in \eqref{eq:bob-l-zero} is the payoff of an ``exchange option'' \citep{margrabe1978value}, i.e., the option to exchange one asset for another, in the case where both assets have i.i.d.\ values from the same underlying distribution $F_v$.
+This option is worth more than either a call or put option with a strike price that is at-the-money.
+Such call option would be an option to buy an asset with value $v$ at price $\E[v]$, i.e., a payoff of $\max(v - \mathbb{E}[v], 0)$.
+Similarly, a put option would be an option to sell an asset with value $v$ for a price $\E[v]$, i.e., a payoff of $\max(\mathbb{E}[v] - v, 0)$.
+Then,

 \end{corollary} \begin{proof} Note that, by the tower property of expectation and Jensen's inequality,

 so the exchange option is worth more than an at-the-money call.
 The same argument can establish that it's also worth more than an at-the-money put. \end{proof}